LadyNaggaga/ASP.NETCoreMVA/Introduction/IntroductiontoASPNETCore.md

 # Module 2: Introduction into ASP.NET Core 1.0

+*Module goal: In this module we are taking the audience from Console App to WebApp.
+During during the module will be introduced to the following:*
+- *Create a new web app both in VS2015 and commandline*
+- *How to run an application with IIS or Kestrel*
+- *An intro to using the middleware.
+E.g. Serving Static files*

 ## Create a new Web Application

 **For this section you can either use VS Code or Visual Studio 2015 with update 3.
 If you would like to do this section in VS Code please checkout the [cross platform section](https://github.com/LadyNaggaga/ASP.NETCoreMVA/blob/master/CrossPlatform/IntroductiontoASPNETCore.md).**